Mostafa-HEH/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Task 100 script converts a number from base 10 to base 16.
 - Task 101 script encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 - Task 102 script prints every other line from the input, starting with the first line.
+- Task 103 script adds the two numbers stored in the environment variables WATER and STIR and prints the result.